Hsiao-ting Lin

-Hsiao-ting Lin (林孝庭; born 1971) is a Taiwanese research fellow at the Hoover Institution who studies Greater China, including ethnopolitics, the Kuomintang, and Taiwan–United States relations during the Cold War.
+Hsiao-ting Lin (林孝庭; born 1971) is a Taiwanese sinologist at the Hoover Institution who studies Greater China, including ethnopolitics, the Kuomintang, and Taiwan–United States relations during the Cold War.

 Biography

-Lin was born in Taipei in 1971.
-He received a bachelor's degree in political science from National Taiwan University in 1994 and a master's degree in international law and diplomacy from National Chengchi University in 1997.
-He holds a D.Phil. in oriental studies from the University of Oxford, which he received in 2003.
+Lin was born in Taipei, Taiwan, in 1971.
+After high school, he graduated from National Taiwan University with a B.A. in political science in 1994 and earned an M.A. in international law and diplomacy from National Chengchi University in 1997.
+He then completed doctoral studies in England at the University of Oxford, where he earned a Doctor of Philosophy (D.Phil.) in oriental studies in 2003 from St Cross College, Oxford.
+His doctoral dissertation was titled, "A reexamination of nationalist China's frontier agenda: A case study of Tibet, 1928-1949".

 The 2017 Kingstone Award for Most Influential Book of the Year in Taiwan was awarded for his book "Accidental State: Chiang Kai-shek, the United States, and the Making of Taiwan" (Harvard University Press, 2016).

 In April 2008, Lin was elected a Fellow of the Royal Asiatic Society of Great Britain and Ireland.